Yoga-Narasimha-das/mayapurlive/content/posts/en/bhajan-kutir.md

   - prabhupada
 ---

-The first building in ISKCON Mayapur, where Srila Prabhupada lived with his students, is a thatched-roof hut that has been preserved almost intact.
+The first building in ISKCON Mayapur, where [Srila Prabhupada](/en/srila-prabhupada) lived with his disciples, is a thatched-roof hut that has been preserved almost intact.
 Now here, to satisfy Srila Prabhupada, a 24-hour kirtan is being held.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GpRvINDyGQc?start=208" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>